Doctors have a range of treatments they can recommend to men with premature ejaculation, including pharmaceutical treatments, therapy, and self-help.

 - A lack of properly controlled and assessed studies into different treatments.

-They, among others, recommended that future research be more carefully designed and controlled.
+They, among others, recommended that future research is more carefully designed and controlled.

 However, that’s easier said than done.
 It’s understandably difficult to objectively assess PE and its treatment.